zaiisao/Documentation/en/Voice/start_call_audio_ios.md

 1. Ensure that you have installed **CocoaPods** before the following steps.
 See the installation guide in [Getting Started with CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started).
 2. In **Terminal**, go to the project path and run the `pod init` command to create a `Podfile` in the project folder.
 3. Open the `Podfile`, delete all contents and input the following contents.
-Remember to change **Your App** to the target name of your project.
+Remember to change `Your App` to the target name of your project, and change `version` to the version of the SDK which you want to integrate.

 ```
 # platform :ios, '9.0' use_frameworks!
 target 'Your App' do
-    pod 'AgoraAudio_iOS'
+    pod 'AgoraAudio_iOS', '~> version'
 end
 ```